-Step 1: Define your cause
+1. Define your cause

-Step 2: Set a fundraising goal
+2. Set a fundraising goal

 How much money are you hoping to raise?
 Consider different avenues like ticket sales, donations, live auctions, silent auctions, and crowdfunding, but remember that donations are not the only way to support a cause.
 Your event will also raise awareness and catalyze networking.
 When orchestrating a nonprofit or fundraising event, it’s important to keep all potential goals in mind.

-Step 3: Create your charity event’s budget
+3. Create your charity event’s budget

 You’ll need to raise funds above and beyond the amount you’re going to spend.
 A budget will help keep your costs in perspective and get more for your money.
 Make sure it includes every single detail — from the venue to the catering to the parking valets.

-Step 4: Pinpoint a target audience
+4. Pinpoint your target audience

 Dialing in on the audience you want to attract will help you plan a better fundraiser and market it appropriately.
-Does your charity appeal to a particular generation or type of interest?
+Does your charity appeal to a particular generation or interest?
 Is it a local fundraiser or a universal cause?
 Is it going to be an invite-only, black-tie affair, or will you reach out to the general public?

 By defining your audience, you can determine the best ways to reach potential attendees and donors.
 From there, your marketing and outreach plan will follow.

-Step 5: Find a venue
+5. Find a venue

 Choose a venue, possibly something non-traditional that will infuse your event with flair.
 Shop around.
 Some venues might be willing to discount or even donate the space to be associated with a good cause.
 Being flexible with your date can help secure a venue at a lower cost.
 Be sure to ask the right questions when vetting a venue so you know what’s included in the price.

 Step 6: Establish a theme for your charity event

 People are excited to support a cause, but they also want to have a great time.
-Millennials in particular are “the experiences generation.”
+Millennials, in particular, are “the experiences generation.”
 They love spending money creating memories, and the theme of your event will help tease what awaits.

 Remember: “Raise money” is not a theme.
 “Singles charity night” is.
 To inspire donors, come up with a fun, unique idea they’ll be excited to attend (and recap on their social media feeds).
 Include an attraction such as a special guest, musical act, or pop-up shop that will get the attention of a broader audience and give your attendees something to talk about.

 Consider both your cause and your audience.
 What would your target audience find entertaining that would be on point with your cause?
 If you’re not feeling creative, read 100 Unique Fundraising Ideas that Actually Work.

-Step 7: Market your charity event aggressively
+7. Market your charity event aggressively

 All events need marketing, but some need more marketing than others.
-For a charity event or fundraiser, spreading the word is crucial — it directly affects your ability to meet and exceed your goals.
+For a charity event or fundraiser, spreading the word is crucial, and it directly affects your ability to meet and exceed your goals.
 Traditional fundraising models include mailed invitations, phone banks, and direct mail.
 But now, the focus is shifting to digital.
 Create a strategy for which digital channels you’ll employ: email marketing, content marketing, advertising, and more.

-Step 8: Decide how you’ll accept donations
+8. Decide how you’ll accept donations

 You’ll need at least one way to gather donations.
 But for the best (meaning most lucrative) results, don’t limit yourself to just one donation method.
 Start with an online event ticketing platform, which can take digital and mobile payments in advance and help you track them.
-The best can also offer full-service payment processing with enhanced options like reserved seating and direct deposits into your bank account.
+The best platform can also offer full-service payment processing with enhanced options like reserved seating and direct deposits into your bank account.

-Step 9: Lean on your greater community
+9. Lean on your greater community

-Step 10: Automate your charity event technology
+10. Automate your charity event technology

 Most fundraising and charity events don’t have enormous budgets (see step 4).
 Any way you can make your operations or marketing more efficient will lower your costs.
 Today, it’s easy to automate many tasks that humans do repetitively.